Kuno Fischer: Biography

-became a privatdocent at Heidelberg in 1850.
+he became a privatdocent at Heidelberg in 1850.
 The Baden government in 1853 laid an embargo on his teaching owing to his liberal ideas, but the effect of this was to rouse considerable sympathy for his views, and in 1856 he obtained a professorship at Jena, where he soon acquired great influence by the dignity of his personal character.
 In 1872, on Eduard Zeller's move to Berlin, Fischer succeeded him as professor of philosophy and the history of modern German literature at Heidelberg.

 He was a brilliant lecturer and possessed a remarkable gift for clear exposition.
 His fame rests primarily on his work as a historian and commentator of philosophy.
 As far as his philosophical views were concerned, he was, generally speaking, a follower of the Hegelian school.
 His writings in this direction, especially his interpretation of Kant, involved him in a quarrel with F. A. Trendelenburg, professor of philosophy at the University of Berlin, and his followers.
-In 1860, Fischer's Kants Leben und die Grundlagen seiner Lehre (Kant's life and the foundations of his doctrine) lent the first real impulse to the so-called “return to Kant.”
+In 1860, Fischer's Kants Leben und die Grundlagen seiner Lehre (Kant's life and the foundations of his doctrine) lent the first real impulse to the so-called "return to Kant".

 In honor of his 80th birthday, celebrated in 1904, Otto Liebmann, Wilhelm Wundt, Theodor Lipps and others published Die Philosophie im Beginn des 20.
 Jahrhunderts.
 Festschrift für Kuno Fischer (Heidelberg, 1907).